-For T-BAT-SYS-HV-S2.5 and T-BAT-SYS-HV-S3.6, three pieces of battery packs with one piece of battery control is the minimum quantity to be installed with an inverter.
+^{:} For T-BAT-SYS-HV-S2.5 and T-BAT-SYS-HV-S3.6, 3 battery packs and 1 BMS is the minimum quantity to be installed with an inverter.
 If there is no PV input and the total voltage of the system with three battery packs is at a minimum of 127 V, the system will not operate.